 More examples of good responses include

-It works because, this answer shows that stress works under stress and is severe in stressful situations.
+It works because this answer shows that stress works under stress and is severe in stressful situations by learning how do you handle stress and pressure.

 I rather tried to respond to the condition of stress.
 In this way, I can manage the situation without causing excessive pressure.
 For example, when I talk to a dissatisfied customer, instead of focusing on intense feelings, I notice the task at hand.
 I believe my ability to effectively communicate with customers at this moment helps reduce my own pressure.
 I think it reduces any pressure that customers may feel.